robertsben/christmas-coding-comp-2017/README.md

 Which gives a total of 16 steps

-[Given the actual map](map.txt), and starting from location x, what is the minimum number of steps required to visit every number marked on the map at least once?
+[Given the actual map](map.txt), and starting from location x, what is the minimum number of steps required to visit every number marked on the map (in any order) at least once?

 # How to win